sanity-io/sanity/packages/@sanity/resolver/README.md

 # resolver

-Resolves roles and plugins from a Sanity configuration
+Resolves parts and plugins from a Sanity configuration